spdes/computational-sde-intro-lecture/README.md

 8. **SDE system identification**. <br>
     11 Nov, 2022.
 Room 101142 Ångström.
 (Swedish) 13:15 - 15:00. <br>
+    This lecture presents estimation methods for SDEs.
+These are typically based on discrete-time measurements, and therefore the tranformation of the original model into a discrete-time model is important.
+The focus is on the linear time-invariant case.
+We will breifly discuss sampling of continuous-time models, the main challenges of estimating continuous-time models, and discribe some of the available basic estimation approaches.
+The approaches can be divided into direct approaches and indirect approaches.
+Among the direct approaches is the maximum likelihood method, which is based on exact discretization of the model and a discrete-time Kalman filter.<br>
     Lecturer: [Mohamed Abdalmoaty](https://user.it.uu.se/~mohab408/)

 -  **Exercise 3**. <br>